Hi, I'm Thomas Sutherland,

 Want to learn something specific?
 Read about the main subjects I can cover in our lessons.

 I now specialise in 1-on-1 lessons at my drum studio in Glasgow City Centre.
 I love meeting new people and helping them develop musically as players and personally as musicians.

 Over the years, I have been extremely fortunate to have supported world-class bands and musicians on tour, such as the Proclaimers, Pokey LaFarge and Sturgill Simpson.
 In 2015, I even performed live with Sturgill Simpson at Celtic Connections in Glasgow.
 I have also played on the radio and TV for the BBC at the Quay sessions.

-Because my career has been so busy it, has led me to become an extremely versatile player .
-I have played in big band, jazz, indie, punk, post rock, alternative, rock n’ roll, soul and country bands.
+All these experiences have made me an extremely versatile plater.
+I have played in big bands, jazz, indie, punk, post rock, alternative, rock n’ roll, soul and country bands.

 No one knows everything though and I continuously seek to learn from others.
 I have had lessons with world-renowned drummers and educators, such as Steve White, Pat Garvey, Dave Elitch, Louie Palmer and Jost Nickel.
 At the moment I am studying with Steve Lyman.

 I strongly believe that as a professional drummer it is extremely important to keep taking lessons and gain inspiration from others.
 It helps me to keep pushing myself to be a better learner, player and teacher.